-AME remains an attractive major with 531 undergraduates, 346 Masters and 95 Ph.D. students.
+AME remains an appealing major with 531 undergraduates, 406 Master's and 96 Ph.D. students.
 We are very fortunate to have excellent students and accomplished teaching faculty.
-The USC AeroDesign Team continues to rank among top teams in the annual AIAA Design-Build-Fly competition, earning three first-place finishes in the past five years, while the USC Formula SAE Racing Team finished first at the SoCal competition in 2019.
+The USC AeroDesign Team continues to rank among top teams in the annual AIAA Design-Build-Fly competition, earning three first-place finishes in the past five years.

-I look forward to working with AME faculty, staff and students, along with some of you reading this now, toward these goals.
+I look forward to working with AME faculty, staff and students, along with some of you reading this now, toward furthering these educational and research accomplishments.

-Welcome, read on and find out about all that's happening in AME.
+Welcome, read on and find out more about all that's happening in AME.